A213Services/auth_c-/README.md

 ➢ Run Normal File by Loader

-➢ Download & Secure files protect by webhook api /n
+➢ Download & Secure files protect by webhook api \n
 ➢ Login by Licences KEY or Username and Password